-The possession action figures do not indicate how many homes have actually been repossessed as not all court orders result in repossession and repossessions can occur without a court order being made.
-However information on the number of warrants of possession and the number of repossessions by court bailiffs in Wales are also shown below.
+The possession action figures do not indicate how many homes have actually been repossessed, as not all court orders result in repossession and repossessions can occur without a court order being made.
+However, information on the number of warrants of possession and the number of repossessions by court bailiffs in Wales are also shown below.

-- The numbers of mortgage possession claims issued and orders made in the county courts of Wales on an annual basis continued to decrease during 2014.
+- On an annual basis, the numbers of mortgage possession claims issued and orders made in the county courts of Wales have been falling annually since 2008.

-- On an annual basis, both the number of mortgage possession warrants and the number of mortgage repossessions by court bailiffs have been falling annually since 2008 with the exception of a small increase in both during 2011.
+- Mortgage possession warrants and repossessions by court bailiffs have also been falling annually since 2008 with the exception of a small increase in both during 2011.

-- During October to December 2014, 76 per cent of claims and 76 per cent of orders were made on behalf of social landlords.
+- During October to December 2016, 72 per cent of claims and 77 per cent of orders were made on behalf of social landlords.